clarkfitzg/phd_research/notes/merge.md

 Going off the retail data idea.
 Suppose we have these tables:

-`line_item` with columns: `order, product, price, returned`.
-The first two are join keys to the other tables. `Price` is what they paid for the item and `Returned` is logical indicating whether they have returned the item.
+`line_item` with columns: `order_id, product_id, price, returned`.
+The
+first two are join keys to the other tables. `price` is what they paid for the item and `returned` is logical indicating whether they have returned the item.

 The following tables are keyed on their name, and there's a one to many